 How does the Committee on Admissions evaluate transcripts and applications from different countries?

 Applications are reviewed by region.
-Members of Undergraduate Admissions have read and evaluated applications from all over the world and are familiar with a variety of school systems and transcripts.
+The Committee on Admissions has read and evaluated applications from all over the world and is familiar with a variety of school systems and transcripts.
 Included with the secondary school report is a "school profile," which includes a description of the school, grading system and curricular and extracurricular resources.
-If we need more information to make an informed decision or have any questions, we have the option to contact an applicant's school and to do our own research.
+If we need more information to make an informed decision or have any questions, we will contact an applicant's school and to do our own research.

 Any documents that are part of your application file and not in English, such as transcripts or recommendations, need to be officially translated into English and submitted along with the original documents.

 Many students in countries outside the United States do not have guidance or college counselors.
 At US-style secondary schools, counselors are responsible for important parts of the application: submitting the secondary school report, the official school transcript and the midyear report.
 They also write a letter of recommendation for applicants.
 If you do not have a counselor, these parts of the application can be completed by a principal or director of school — essentially a school official who is able to comment on your academic ability, extracurricular activities and personal qualities within the context of your entire school community.

 I'm an United States citizen studying in another country.
 Am I considered an international applicant?

 United States citizens are considered domestic applicants for the purpose of financial aid, and, as such, are always reviewed in a need-blind manner.
 However, all applicants are considered within both the context of their secondary school and the context of their personal experiences, including where they have lived and their cultural background.
 The Committee on Admissions recognizes that regardless of citizenship, living and/or attending school in a country outside the United States provides a student with the opportunity for an international experience.
 As a result, applicants are not simply placed into international or domestic categories based on citizenship or place of schooling during the application review process beyond need-blind or need-aware review.